Rural Surveyor - Peatland Restoration Programme

 Salary: £28,420.00 - £40,854.00 Per Annum

-The restoration will be financed via the sale of carbon offsets, finance from corporate partnerships and substantially, Scottish Government funding via the Peatland Action Fund.
-A pipeline of Peatland Code projects on RSPB reserves is being developed.
+The Peatland Restoration Programme will be financed via the sale of carbon credits, finance from corporate partnerships and substantially, Scottish Government funding via the Peatland ACTION Fund.
+A pipeline of Peatland restoration projects on RSPB reserves is being developed.